Medicare Advantage (Part C)

 Can I switch from Advantage to a Medicare Supplement later?

-Possibly, but switching from Advantage to a Medicare Supplement (Medigap) later may require medical underwriting, depending on timing and state rules.
+Possibly, but switching may require medical underwriting, depending on timing and state rules.
 The best time to enroll in a Medicare Supplement without underwriting is during your initial Medigap Open Enrollment Period.
-Learn more about switching plans →
+Learn more about switching plans.

-An independent Medicare broker (sometimes called an independent Medicare advisor or independent Medicare agent) is licensed to represent multiple insurance carriers instead of just one.
-That independence is what makes it possible to compare plans objectively.
+An independent Medicare advisor is licensed to represent multiple insurance carriers instead of just one.
+That independence makes it possible to compare plans objectively.
 At Eligry, every Medicare review is provided at no cost to you.

 Not Sure If Medicare Advantage Is Right for You?

-Talk to a licensed independent Medicare broker.
+Talk to a licensed independent Medicare advisor.
 We’ll review your options and make sure your coverage fits your health and financial goals — at no cost to you.

 (352) 464-4400